-Copeland will send notification to the UMA or other model account providers when their placement in the rotation arrives, but will generally not wait for the UMA or other model account provider to complete their trading (as further detailed below) before moving on in the rotation.
-We do not offer any additional services to UMA or other provider's model accounts; the sponsoring investment adviser or broker dealer ("sponsor") is responsible for all trading and client interaction.
-UMAs and other provider model accounts' assets for which Copeland provides the model are considered non-discretionary assets under advisement for Copeland.
+Copeland will send notification to UMA or other Model Programs when their placement in the rotation arrives but will generally not wait for the UMA or other Model Program to complete their trading (as further detailed below) before moving on in the rotation.
+We do not offer any additional services to UMA or other Model Programs; the sponsoring investment adviser or broker dealer ("sponsor") is responsible for all trading and client interaction.
+UMAs and other Model Program accounts' assets for which Copeland provides the model are considered non-discretionary assets under advisement for Copeland.